Worldline Review

 Regional Breakdown

-European depth deserves a closer look because that's the actual reason a global retailer picks Worldline over Adyen or Stripe.
-Bank Transfer by Worldline (A2A) launched in Luxembourg, Belgium, Netherlands, France, Germany, Italy, Spain, Portugal and Ireland during 2025, with rollout to Poland, Slovakia, Czechia and Hungary planned for end of 2026.
-Bizum (Spain) and Wero (the EPI cross-border wallet) were added in 2025.
-Twint (Switzerland), Blik (Poland), iDEAL (Netherlands), MB Way (Portugal) all already supported.
-Worldline's pitch — 'one of the only players to support all alternative payment methods and banking wallets in Europe' — is broadly accurate for the European wallet/A2A layer.
-Where it falls short is LATAM (PIX, OXXO, Boleto coverage exists but PayRetailers and AstroPay go deeper) and APAC mobile wallets outside Singapore/Australia.
-For an operator whose volume sits ~70% in Europe, this geography is best-in-class.
-For a global operator with significant LATAM, dLocal, EBANX, AstroPay or PayRetailers cover the local rails better.
+European depth deserves a closer look, because that is the actual reason a global retailer picks Worldline over Adyen or Stripe.
+Bank Transfer by Worldline (A2A) launched in Luxembourg, Belgium, the Netherlands, France, Germany, Italy, Spain, Portugal and Ireland during 2025, with rollout to Poland, Slovakia, Czechia and Hungary planned for end of 2026.
+Bizum (Spain) and Wero (the EPI cross-border wallet) were added in 2025, while Twint (Switzerland), Blik (Poland), iDEAL (Netherlands) and MB Way (Portugal) were all already supported.
+Worldline's pitch of being 'one of the only players to support all alternative payment methods and banking wallets in Europe' is broadly accurate for the European wallet/A2A layer.
+Where it falls short is LATAM (PIX, OXXO and Boleto coverage exists, but PayRetailers and AstroPay go deeper) and APAC mobile wallets outside Singapore/Australia.
+For an operator whose volume sits ~70% in Europe, this geography is hard to match; for a global operator with significant LATAM, dLocal, EBANX, AstroPay or PayRetailers cover the local rails better.

 Licensed Jurisdictions